gedrutten/Portfolio/content/3580qca/Week02.md

 As a group we haven't yet locked down a specific task, so we weren't able to undertake this task.
 However, looking at the process, a couple of key things stand out.

-The first cople of steps are straightforward; gettingt he group together and clarifying the goal.
+The first couple of steps are straightforward; getting the group together and clarifying the goal.
 In the third step, 4 questions need to be answered:

 + What impact do you hope to have? (set a small and achievable goal)
 + What does success look like?
 How will you know when you get there?